 The Best Space Heaters, Tested by HGTV Editors

-Stay warm all fall and winter with these affordable indoor space heaters, from personal heaters for small spaces to oscillating tower styles that offer more coverage.
+Stay warm all winter with these affordable indoor space heaters, from personal heaters for small spaces to oscillating tower styles that offer more coverage.

 - Best for Personal Use: Honeywell UberHeat Ceramic Heater